ap-csp-whs-2024-2025/intro-assignment-kmkyra/README.md

 Answer the questions below
 * Something interesting about me is I am really good at quickly learning and remembering song lyrics.
 * Ask Mr. Vu anything: why did you start teaching computer science?
-* List your sports and extracurriculars you participate in:
+* List your sports and extracurriculars you participate in: swim, water polo, cyberpatriot, ap and debate club, nhs & csf & merits and yada yada yada